mdrocan/mdrocan.github.io/docs/index.md

 My profile in LinkedIn: <https://fi.linkedin.com/in/mikkodrocan>

-Few of my Git repositories with some scripts that I tend to use now and then: <https://github.com/mdrocan/>
+Few of my public Git repositories: <https://github.com/mdrocan/>

-Currently working at Circles Consulting (<https://circles.fi/>) as a Senior Consultant.
+Currently I'm working at Circles Consulting (<https://circles.fi/>) as a Senior Consultant.
-Having a work history from small startups to large organizations.
-As a consultant I've been working with customers been working with large global organizations and smaller companies.
-Capable of handling multiple projects at the same time, training and coaching teams, leading transformations, being a project manager/product owner etc.
+I have a work history from small startups to large organizations.
+As a consultant I have been working in different roles with various customers in different parts of the world.
+I like to challenge myself and learn something new.

 My interests include, for example: long distance sports in general.
 Also fixing thigs, home improvement, trekking, camping, hiking, photography,